-iPhone and Android users also have the option of buying a thermal imaging camera that connects to their phone.
-These are relatively cheap and may be all that you need.
-Some of the popular models are the FLIR ONE Pro and the SEEK Thermal XR.
-You can find more information on these two attachments as well as a comparison between the two on this page.
-However, in this article, we would like to go over stand alone thermal cameras (dedicated devices) vs attachments like the Seek Compact or the Flir One.
+iPhone and Android users also have the option of using a thermal imaging camera that connects to their phone.
+We have chosen two of these modles FLIR ONE Pro and the SEEK Thermal for our best cheap thermal cameras becuse of the quality you get for the money.
+You can find more information on these two attachments as well as a comparison between just these thermal cameras on this page.

 Just because a thermal imaging camera is inexpensive does not mean that it is not capable of helping you with your projects; in fact, many people spend too much money on a thermal camera thinking that they need a thermal camera built for professional use when in fact they could have easily have bought a much cheaper one that is more than adequate for their use.